diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 ___
 ### User Interface Overview

+By default and upon login, you will land on the file search page as shown below.
 This section offers an overview of the user interface.
-All other icons, drop-down lists and tools will be further explained in the next chapters.
+All other icons, drop-down lists, and tools will be further explained in the subsequent chapters.

 ![Image: Quick Tour of the User Interface](images/image_file_search_page_overview_20230214.png)